-Both Pembaur and the majority opinion today acknowledge that a high official who has ultimate control over a certain area of city government can bind the City through his unconstitutional actions even though those actions are not in the form of formal rules or regulations.
-See 106 S. Ct., at 1298-1299; ante, at 9-10.
+Both Pembaur and the plurality and concurring opinions today acknowledge that a high official who has ultimate control over a certain area of city government can bind the City through his unconstitutional actions even though those actions are not in the form of formal rules or regulations.
+See Pembaur v.
+City of Cincinnati, supra, at 1298-1299; ante, at 9-10 (plurality), at 9 (concurrence).
 Although the Court has explained its holdings by reference to the word "policy," it plainly has not embraced the standard understanding of that word as covering a rule of general applicability.
 Instead it has used that term to include isolated acts not intended to be binding over a class of situations.
 But when one remembers that the real question in cases such as this is not "what constitutes City policy?" but rather "when should a City be liable for the acts of its agents?", the inclusion of single acts by high officials makes sense, for those acts bind a municipality in a way that the misdeeds of low officials do not.